mwmaclean/MacLean-M-QLSC612/README.md

 * Regression results for the 'partY' variable
 * Regression results for the second 'partY2' variable

-## Tools used to create this project:
+# Tools used to create this project
 This project relies on the following:
 * GitHub for forking a repository, renaming & assembling all the resources.
 * Python version 3.7.6, used with miniconda